 Before applying for a tenement, you should be aware of factors that could influence whether your tenement is accepted or not and any impediments to exploration over the subject land once the tenement is granted.
 Objections by the public, environmental conflicts and land use constraints may reduce the likelihood of your tenement or proposed activities being approved.
 A thorough application is strictly compliant with legislative and policy requirements will assist your application is being granted.

 As mentioned above, tenement applications must comply with the relevant regulatory framework in order to be successful.
 To increase the chances of your tenement application being granted, you should work with leading tenement consultants and mining law consultants, like the team at Hetherington.
 Outsourcing these technical and highly complex legal aspects of mining to a specialised firm can ensure you have outstanding applications and security of tenure.

-Our expert team has extensive knowledge in the resources industry, and we frequently assist corporations of all sizes to secure the valid grant of tenements.
-Engaging with our team to assist with tenement applications will ensure long-term security of tenure of your mining assets and prevent risk of losses if applications are not accepted.
+Our expert team has extensive knowledge in the resources industry, and we frequently assist corporations of all sizes to secure valid grants of tenements.
+Engaging with our team to assist with tenement applications will ensure the long-term security of the tenure of your mining assets and prevent the risk of losses if applications are not accepted.

 At Hetherington, our experienced professionals can assist throughout the application process, ensuring you are receiving and implementing the most strategic and valuable legal advice.

 As well as heightening your chances of application success, a tenement management firm like Hetherington can help you maintain your licences and leases throughout the term of your tenement.
 Compliance is important to ensure you can keep your leases and licences in good standing.